pocketpy/pocketpy/docs/bindings.md

 int main(){
     VM* vm = new VM();
-    // register the wrapper class somewhere
+    // register the wrapper class in builtins wrapped__Point::register_class(vm, vm->builtins);
-    wrapped__Point::register_class(vm, vm->builtins);

     // use the Point class